The Conditions of Physical Embodiment Enable Generalization and Care: Discussion: Implications and future work

 Next, we can consider being-towards-death.
 The existence of terminal states is very common in existing simulation environments.
 These are often arbitrarily designated by the experimenter and often do not have the property of representing a true terminal state, but rather a simple transition from one episode of a closed simulation to the next.
 Simulators which utilize a physics engine of some sort often bring in aspects of the second law of thermodynamics.
 For example, it may be possible to stack boxes in a tower shape in such a way that it is easy to knock the tower over but hard to rebuild it.
-By extending these contingencies to the agent itself, it becomes possible to study vulnerability as we have described it above.
+By extending these constraints to the agent itself, it becomes possible to study vulnerability as we have described above.
 The sensors and actuators of an agent may be susceptible to wear and tear in such a way as to potentially threaten integrity if not dealt with.
-The substrate which instantiates the behavioral policy of an agent may also be susceptible to degradation over time which must be actively worked against by the agent in order to maintain integrity.
+The substrate that instantiates the behavioral policy of an agent may also be susceptible to degradation over time, which must be actively worked against by the agent to maintain integrity.
+Exciting work on thermodynamic computing suggests that forms of computation that harness physical conditions may be well suited to handle uncertainty in high risk situations \cite{melanson2025thermodynamic}.
+Work of this kind may allow for the inevitable conditions of embodiment to expand, rather than constrain, the possibilities of artificial agents.